Gas Range - Convection Baking and Roasting

 Many GE and GE Profile Gas Ranges have convection systems that are more than a gas oven's "natural" convection.
 The convection systems incorporate the use of a fan to circulate heat inside the oven.

-Convection Gas Range with a gas oven:
+Convection Gas Range with a Gas Oven:

-The Convection feature on select gas range models incorporates a two-speed fan in the rear of the oven that circulates hot air throughout the oven.
+The Convection feature on select Gas Range models incorporates a two-speed fan in the rear of the oven that circulates hot air throughout the oven.
 The fan runs at two speeds (low and high) on Convection Bake.

 The fan will only run when the bake burner is off during Convection Bake.
 The fan does not run when the bake burner is on and calling for heat.